Scalability

 Key Takeaways

-- A scalable business model can increase revenue significantly without a corresponding increase in costs.
+- A scalable business model can increase revenue significantly without a corresponding increase in operational costs.

 - Software companies are the classic example of high scalability (write code once, sell it a million times).

-- Service businesses (consulting, law) often have low scalability because revenue is tied to billable hours.
+- Service businesses (consulting, law) often have low scalability because revenue is directly tied to billable hours.

 - In technology, scalability refers to a system's ability to handle more users or data (e.g., "scaling up" vs. "scaling out").

-- Investors pay a premium for scalable companies because they offer exponential growth potential.
+- Investors pay a premium for scalable companies because they offer exponential growth potential and expanding profit margins.

-- Diseconomies of scale occur when a business grows so large it becomes inefficient and bureaucratic.
+- Diseconomies of scale occur when a business grows so large it becomes inefficient, bureaucratic, and more expensive to manage.

 Scaling Up vs. Scaling Out (Tech)

-In technology infrastructure, there are two main ways to scale.
+In technical infrastructure, there are two primary ways to accommodate more users or data.

 |---|---|---|---|